 SWADDLES + Muslin Blankets

 When Wilson was less than a week old, we started using velcro swaddles.
 Specifically, SwaddleMe.
 But around three months, we switched to Dreamland Baby.
 And there’s no turning back.
 Wilson now sleeps anywhere from 5-7 hours at night (and sleeps like a champ in his swaddle during the day).
 It’s on the pricier side, but it’s been one of our best purchases so far.
 Plus, because the ‘wings’ detach, he can still sleep in it once he’s done being swaddled.
-For a more economical option, there’s the Nested Bean.
-This swaddle has amazing reviews and came highly recommended as well.
+For a more economical option, there’s the Nested Bean or the Magic Sleep Suit.
+These sleep sacks have amazing reviews and came highly recommended as well.

 STroller + Car Seat